aws-samples/amazon-comprehend-medical-fhir-integration/lab2.md

     cd ~/environment/amazon-comprehend-medical-fhir-integration/resources/
     ```

 1. Run the following commands to set the executable permissions and then execute the script to load the master patient record in the FHIR repository.
+Please give it a few minutes for the data load to complete.

     ```
     chmod u+x post-test-data.sh